python/cpython/Doc/library/socket.rst

    Return a network interface index number corresponding to an interface name.
-   :exc:`socket.error` if no interface with the given name exists.
+   :exc:`OSError` if no interface with the given name exists.

    Availability: Unix.